JPry/choir-guides/_feasts/entrance-of-the-theotokos.md

 ---
-title: the Entrance of the Theotokos
+title: The Entrance of the Theotokos
 when: November 21

 # Orthros